-IPVanish offers a huge ten simultaneous connections to every user.
+IPVanish offers a huge unlimited simultaneous connections to every user.
 Multiple connections means you can not only protect all your devices but if you are a small business, you may even be able to keep all your staff safe and secure too.
 They also boast a great range of apps which means you can use IPVanish on just about any device you can think of.

 As well as this, IPVanish users can also benefit from some of the fastest VPN connections around.
 Crucially, these fast speeds are consistent across their entire network which businesspeople especially appreciate.
 Their encryption is right up there with the very best too, with 256-bit AES used as standard for all users.

 Their strong encryption combined with a firm no user logs policy which means your online privacy is assured and a vast server network which includes all the major business destinations around the world.
 Throw in IPVanish’s competitive pricing and all this combined makes them our top choice for business use.